Construction Accident Lawyers in Queens

 - Section 240 is often referred to as the “Scaffolding Law” since it deals with situations in which there are risks of falls, or risks of things falling onto workers from above.
 Within this context, it provides the owners or general contractors will be held strictly liable if they fail to meet the safety measures required by the New York State Industrial Code.

 - Section 241 requires that owners and general contractors provide “reasonable and adequate protection and safety” to workers and others who are lawfully on a site for virtually all other types of construction job hazards.
 It also provides that defendants are strictly liable for injuries that result from failing to meet specific safety standards.

 Importantly, these laws apply specifically to injuries caused by accidents, not injuries (such as a twisted knee or strained back) that come about simply from incidents of the job, which are instead covered by workers’ compensation.

 The Cassisi Law Firm Can Help You Recover from Your Construction Accident

 Like nearly all statutes, New York’s Labor Laws are riddled with details.
 Whether and which laws may apply in any given case will depend upon a number of factors.
-If you have been injured in a construction accident, discuss your situation with a construction accident attorney in Queens who has experience handling these cases.
+Rely on the skills and experience of our construction accident lawyers in Queens.
+If you have been injured in a construction accident, discuss your situation with an accident attorney in Queens who has experience handling these cases.